What is the Kubernetes scheduler?

 To configure the Kubernetes scheduler in versions 1.24 and later, users can write a configuration file containing a scheduling profile, which specifies how Kubernetes should behave at different stages of the scheduling process.
 This configuration file can then be passed to the scheduler as a command-line argument.

-In the Kubernetes environment, these two policies help to load balance container workloads across multiple machines so that one machine is not given intense activity, while others sit idle.
+In Kubernetes versions 1.23 and prior, the scheduler is configurable with two policies: PriorityFunction and FitPredicate.
+Together, these two policies aim to load balance container workloads across multiple machines so that one machine is not given intense activity while others sit idle.

-Kubernetes scheduler vs. other options
+Kubernetes scheduler vs. other scheduling options

-For example, the user can write a custom scheduler to fit the demanding requirements of a workload in a Pod.
-Or, the user can allow Apache Spark or Mesos schedulers to take over scheduling for those applications based on these frameworks.
+For example, a user can write a custom scheduler for a workload in a pod with particularly demanding requirements.
+Likewise, a user could implement Apache Spark or Mesos schedulers to take over scheduling for applications based on these frameworks.

 Kubernetes also lets users perform concurrent scheduling, in which multiple schedulers can work simultaneously, including the default scheduler.
 Thus, some pods in a Kubernetes deployment might use the default scheduler while others in the same deployment do not.

 Kubernetes scheduler history and future outlook

 Kubernetes is a fast-evolving open source project originally created by engineers at Google and first announced in 2014.

 Many scheduling features appear in alpha and beta in new Kubernetes releases before becoming part of the stable release.
 For example, Kubernetes 1.7 introduced an alpha feature to let users request that pods execute on nodes with locally attached storage via StorageClass settings.